rachelynn40/2D-Diffusion-Solver/README.md

     -- spacing must be exact or the file will not be read in correctly
 3. Run main.py in command prompt, terminal, or IDE
 4. View outputs in output directory

+Note: Program can only be ran ONCE before either moving, deleting, or renaming the output txt file.